kyle-jennings/benjamin/readme.txt

 == Changelog ==

 * 1.2
-* namespaced all functions, classes, and constants
+* Namespaced all functions, classes, and constants
-* properly sanitized all customizer and settings API
+* Properly sanitized all customizer and settings API
-* replaced the screenshot
+* Replaced the screenshot
-* included unminified JS alongside the minified JS
+* Included unminified JS alongside the minified JS
-* added support for custom post types
+* Added support for custom post types
-* added support for co-authors plus plugin
+* Added support for co-authors plus plugin
-* moved contact settings to Franklin as customizer settings
+* Moved contact settings to Franklin as customizer settings
-* changed footer settings to sortable components
+* Changed footer settings to sortable components
 * Choose your 404 page content

 * 1.3
-* re-namespaced everything to use theme slug, and not the uswds acronymn
+* Re-namespaced everything to use theme slug, and not the uswds acronymn
-* added options to hide parts of a given page
+* Added options to hide parts of a given page

 * 1.4
-* added some additional settings to the 404 page
+* Added some additional settings to the 404 page
-* added permalink to the hero area featured post title
+* Added permalink to the hero area featured post title
-* fixed a JS bug in the customizer caused by using 404 as an array index
+* Fixed a JS bug in the customizer caused by using 404 as an array index
-* fixed the preview for changing the sidebar width
+* Fixed the preview for changing the sidebar width
-* used built in customizer settings for my layout activate setting
+* Used built in customizer settings for my layout activate setting
-* added some toggles to the various customizer fields
+* Added some toggles to the various customizer fields
-* added styles for CF7 validations
+* Added styles for CF7 validations
-* prepped settings for the eventual hero area video BGs
+* Prepped settings for the eventual hero area video BGs

 * 1.5
 * Video hero (header) backgrounds now work
-* refactored hero functions into a class
+* Refactored hero functions into a class
-* cleaned up files
+* Cleaned up files
-* fixed some bugs
+* Fixed some bugs
-* customizer 404 section opens a non-existent page for styling
+* Customizer 404 section opens a non-existent page for styling
-* added labels to customizer section groups
+* Added labels to customizer section groups

 * 1.6
-* fixed some debug warnings
+* Fixed some debug warnings

 * 1.7
 * Addressed all concerns in https://themes.trac.wordpress.org/ticket/43531#comment:7
-* added additional widget areas in the banner
+* Added additional widget areas in the banner
-* translated, and escaped all the things
+* Translated, and escaped all the things

 * 1.9
-* translated all the things
+* Translated all the things
 * Added "default" layout settings and made the "feed/archive" settings optional
-* moved some page specific non "template layout" settings to the top level of customizer
+* Moved some page specific non "template layout" settings to the top level of customizer
-* removed the red color scheme
+* Removed the red color scheme
-* removed the video banner and moved it to the Franklin theme
+* Removed the video banner and moved it to the Franklin theme
-* customizer Bug fixes
+* Customizer Bug fixes
-* refactored some code
+* Refactored some code
-* updated licensing information
+* Updated licensing information

 * 2.0.2
 * Added support for post formats